-Cancer cells eventually overtake the healthy plasma cells in people with multiple myeloma.
+In people diagnosed with multiple myeloma, cancer cells eventually overtake the healthy plasma cells.
 This process depletes your body of much-needed white blood cells.
 As the ratio of cancerous cells to healthy cells grows, so do symptoms of the cancer.

 - high levels of blood calcium

 - high levels of M protein in the blood or urine (M proteins are produced by the abnormal cancer cells.)